oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/predict-visualize-analyze/predict-visualize-analyze.md

 ## Introduction

 This lab walks you through the steps to setup a new Analytics Cloud instance with connection to OCI Vision.
-You will register your ML model from the previous lab and deploy it using data flows to classify new set of images for pneumonia.
+You will register your Vision model from the previous lab and deploy it using data flows to classify new set of images for pneumonia.
 Finally, you will visualize results and use them in an analysis.

-Estimated Time: 60 minutes
+Estimated time: 60 minutes

 ### About Analytics Cloud